11th Grade EAP

 How EAP Status Is Reported

-- Students who score at the highest performance level "Standard Exceeded" (Level 4) are considered ready for English and/or mathematics college-level coursework and are exempt from taking the CSU English Placement Test (EPT) and/or Entry Level Mathematics (ELM) exam.
+- Students who score at the highest performance level "Standard Exceeded" (Level 4) are considered ready for English and/or mathematics college-level coursework.
 These students will be able to register in college degree-bearing courses upon entering the CSU or participating CCC.
 Students are encouraged to continue preparation during the twelfth grade.

 2. Conditionally Ready

-- Students who score at the "Standard Met" (Level 3) performance level are considered conditionally ready for English and/or mathematics college-level coursework and are exempt from taking the EPT and/or ELM exam.
-However, they must take an approved English and/or mathematics course in twelfth grade and receive a grade of "C" or better.
-Students that do not meet the conditional requirement will need to participate in the CSU's Early Start Program, unless exemption was met through another pathway.
+- Students who score at the "Standard Met" (Level 3) performance level are considered conditionally ready for English and/or mathematics college-level coursework.
+However, they must take an approved English and/or mathematics course in twelfth grade and receive a grade of "C-" or better.
+Students who do not meet the conditional requirement may be placed in the CSU's Early Start Program (ESP) or in supported baccalaureate courses, unless the exemption criteria were met through another pathway.

 3. Not Yet Ready

-- Students who score at the "Standard Nearly Met" (Level 2) performance level are considered not yet ready for English and/or mathematics college-level coursework and will need additional preparation in the twelfth grade.
-They will also be required to take the EPT and/or ELM exam unless they meet the exemption criteria through another pathway.
+- Students who score at the "Standard Nearly Met" (Level 2) performance level are considered not yet ready for English and/or mathematics college-level coursework.
+Students with a "level 2" will be placed in the ESP and in supported baccalaureate courses unless they meet the exemption criteria through another pathway.

 4. Not Ready

 - Students who score at the "Standard Not Met" (Level 1) performance level are considered not ready for English and/or mathematics college-level coursework.
-They will need substantial improvement to demonstrate knowledge and skills needed for success in entry-level credit-bearing college coursework after high school.
+Students with a "level 1" will be placed in the ESP and in supported baccalaureate courses unless they meet the exemption criteria through another pathway.

 For more information, please see the CSU's Early Assessment Program Web page.